CommandPost/FCPCafe/docs/developers/fcpxml.md

 Now let's say we wanted to find the source timecode of the Video clip at the timeline timecode of `01:02:07:06` (3727.24 seconds / 93181 frames).

-We can double click on the Syncronised Clip in Final Cut Pro to get the answer: `03:04:19:07` (11059.28 seconds / 276482 frames).
+We can double click on the Synchronised Clip in Final Cut Pro to get the answer: `03:04:19:07` (11059.28 seconds / 276482 frames).

 We know it's 4.08 seconds from the start:

 > 3727.24 - 3723.16 = 4.08 seconds

+We know that inside the Synchronised Clip, the timecode position we want is at `00:00:55:23` (55.92 seconds / 1398 frames).

 Let's now go back and have a look at the `sync-clip` again.